Lautenschlager-id/transfromage/README.md

 **Transformice's API written in Lua (5.1▲) using the Luvit runtime environment**

+# This API is under development and both the documentation and tests are not finished.
+Some methods may be outdated.

 ## About

 [Transformice](https://www.transformice.com/) is an online independent multiplayer free-to-play platform video game created by the French company [Atelier801](http://societe.atelier801.com/).